LynLing/my-work/httpstat-master/README.md

 Also, by seting the show_spped=true, we can automatically show the down_load and up_load spped.

 P.s Now i can use Github fluently and are trying some new things.
 I will update my file later.

+https://trello.com/b/qNMbRmg0/pythonprojects-option1 This is the Trello link which can show our team communication on the Internet.